Effect of initial microstructure on its evolution and $\alpha \rightarrow \omega$ phase transition in Zr under hydrostatic loading: Results and discussion

-For cold-rolled sample, domain size decreases from $\sim 60 nm$ to $\sim 45 nm$ before phase transition whereas substantial reduction in domain size has been observed for the annealed sample from $\sim 300 nm$ to $\sim 120 nm$, with very sharp reduction between 3.5 and 5.9 GPa.
-The domain size for $\omega$ phase at the initiation of phase transformation is $\sim 100 nm$ for both the cases and increases to a maximum $\sim 140 nm$ and $\sim 200 nm$ for cold-rolled and annealed samples, respectively at $\sim$ 8 GPa pressure.
-At higher pressures, the domain size monotonously reduces up to the maximum pressure.
-Thus, in single-phase regions domain size reduces with pressure.
-The initial domain size of $\omega$ phase, $\sim 100 nm$, is independent of the plastic strain prior to transformation and probably characterizes size of operational nucleus, which will grow rather than collapse \cite{olson+cohen-1986}.
-Growth of the domain size during phase transformation is probably related to growth of the transformed regions.
+The domain size for $\omega$ phase at the initiation of phase transformation is $\sim 100\, nm$ for both cases and increases to a maximum $\sim 140\, nm$ and $\sim 200\, nm$ for cold-rolled and annealed samples, respectively at $\sim$ 8 GPa pressure (Fig. \ref{fig:MSresults}).
+Surprisingly, the initial domain size of $\omega$ phase, $\sim 100\, nm$, and the growing parts of the curves up to $\sim 145\, nm$ are independent of the plastic strain tensor prior to transformation.
+The initial domain size of $\sim 100\, nm$ probably characterizes size of operational nucleus, which will grow rather than collapse \cite{olson+cohen-1986}; it is smaller than $\sim 120\, nm$ in $\alpha$ phase at the initiation of the transformation for the annealed material and larger than $\sim 45\, nm$ for the cold-rolled material.
+Observed growth of the domain size in $\omega$ Zr during phase transformation is presumably related to the growth of the transformed regions.
+After reaching the maximum in $D$ for both cases, there is a plateau followed by monotonous domain size reduction up to the completion of the transformation.

+The domain size of $\alpha$ Zr at the initial stage of transformation reduces for the annealed sample and increases for the cold-rolled sample.
+This may indicate the different nucleation mechanisms for annealed and cold-rolled samples.
+There is always quite a broad distribution of the domain sizes.
+Reduction of the domain size of $\alpha$ Zr for annealed sample may be caused by nucleation mostly in large grains, reducing the size of the averaged $\alpha$ Zr domains.
+This corresponds to the general trend that under hydrostatic loading, the transformation pressure for various materials increases with the reduction of the grain size.
+In contrast, an increase in the domain size in $\alpha$ Zr for the cold-rolled sample may be caused by transformation mostly in small grains, eliminating them from the contribution to the averaged size.
+This transformation is caused by additional stress concentrators generated by severe plastic deformation.